A dislocated shoulder usually happens after a heavy fall onto the arm. It takes between 12 and 16 weeks to heal after the arm has been reconnected.

-Before you begin your exercises, hold an ice pack to the shoulder (try a bag of frozen peas wrapped in a tea towel) for 10-15 minutes and take some painkillers.
+Before you begin your exercises, hold an ice pack (or a bag of frozen peas wrapped in a tea towel) on the shoulder for 10 to 15 minutes and take some painkillers.

-For some useful exercises to get you started, see pages 7-8 of the NHS leaflet Rehabilitation after shoulder dislocation (PDF, 482kb).
+For some useful exercises to get you started, see pages 7 to 8 of the NHS leaflet Rehabilitation after shoulder dislocation (PDF, 482kb).